chrislattman/blogging-project/docs/terminal-commands/README.md

 - The reason why `ftps://` isn't used is explained [here](https://everything.curl.dev/ftp/ftps#common-ftps-problems)
     - It uses port 21 to establish a connection and port 20 for data transfer
     - Yes this is weird
+- You can also use the file manager on your OS to access FTP(S) servers, as well as FTP clients such as [FileZilla](https://filezilla-project.org/download.php?type=client)

 You can even send and receive email from the command line using `curl`!